CS336: Language Modeling from Scratch

 What You’ll Learn

-- ✓Implementing a transformer and tokenizer from scratch
+- ✓Implement a byte-pair-encoding tokenizer, a transformer and an optimizer from scratch

 Highlights